We are

 We are helping Local Authorities inform and support our bereaved communities and individuals.
 At IHF we know dying, death and bereavement and we can help you build a supporting model for your local community

-Our Impact in 2021
+Our Impact in 2022

-Nights of our Nurses for Night Care service
+Nights of Nurses for Night Care

 Attended training/workshops on dying, death & bereavement

-Compassionate Community Networks sessions for 6 communities exploring loss
+Compassionate Community Networks

 Make a Donation